-Aikido methodology as a tool for skills development of young people with fewer opportunities.
+Aikido methodology as a tool for skills development for young people with fewer opportunities.

 SkillAi Project is a collaboration between Slovenian, Dutch and Hungarian Aikido sports organizations.
-It addresses the topic of promoting education through sport with special focus on providing young people with the tools for dealing with agression and bullying.
+It addresses the topic of promoting education through sport, with a special focus on providing young people with the tools for dealing with aggression and bullying.

-Within the project we prepare and facilitate workshops for young people with the special focus on those who lack social and emotional skills to respond constructively to aggression and violence.
+Within the project we’ve prepared and facilitated workshops for young people with a special focus on those who lack social and emotional skills to help them respond constructively to aggression and violence.

-With the use of Aikido as a methodological tool and implementation of Aikido non-competitive values and principles, we will be developing of specific skills and competences of youth in order for them to efficiently cope with different types of aggression.
+With the use of Aikido as a methodological tool and the implementation of Aikido’s non-competitive values and principles, we’ve been developing specific skills and competences in youth in order for them to efficiently cope with different types of aggression.

-School workshops target young people from schools aged from 11 to 15 years.
-This is the age when aggression as well as bullying rates increase significantly in most European countries.
+Our school workshops target young people aged from 11 to 15 years.
+This is the age when aggression, as well as bullying rates, increase significantly in most European countries.

-Youth workers and trainers involved in the project will develop and evaluate methodologies for implementation of above principles in school environment.
-Throughout the project, trainers will develop series of workshops which will be published at the end of the project and will be used in the years to come by both participating organizations and also wider.
+The youth workers and trainers involved in the project have evaluated methodologies for the implementation of the above principles in a school environment.
+Throughout the project, trainers have developed a series of training modules published in the online manual that can be freely used in the years to come by both participating organizations and any other interested parties.

-Implementation of Aikido non-competitive values invest in specific skills and competences of youth in order for them to efficiently cope with different types of aggressions, with specific focus on bullying.
+The implementation of Aikido’s non-competitive values helps youth invest in specific skills and competences in order for them to efficiently cope with different types of aggressions, with a specific focus on bullying.

-Workshops for young people with fewer opportunities with the special focus on the young people who lack social and emotional skills to respond constructively to internal and external aggression.
+Workshops for young people with fewer opportunities with a special focus on the young people who lack social and emotional skills to respond constructively to internal and external aggression.

-Toolbox of principles that will allow participants to resolve conflict in a peaceful, non-competitive way in parallel to existing methods for conflict resolution.
+Toolbox of principles that will allow participants to resolve conflict in a peaceful, non-competitive way in parallel with existing methods for conflict resolution.